-Although it may seem obvious that the organizational goals and objectives need to be directly supported by communication programs, communicators quite often forget to emphasize the link when they seek to explain and justify their activities.
+Although it may seem obvious that the organizational goals and objectives need to be directly supported by communication programs, we quite often forget to emphasize the link when we seek to explain and justify our activities.

 Linking PR effectiveness to the organization’s corporate plans is not easy.
 It requires careful thinking on what the communication program seeks to accomplish to help the organization achieve its goals.